How to calculate safety stock?

 Safety Stock Calculation: 6 different formulas

-We will go through 6 calculation methods for your safety stock, from the simplest to the most complex one.
+We will go through 6 calculation methods for your safety stock (or buffer stock), from the simplest to the most complex one.

 Method 1: Basic Safety Stock Formula